rayeanpatric/formsync-backend/IMPLEMENTATION_SUMMARY.md

 1. Close one tab → User disappears from active users
 2. Reopen tab and login → User reappears (no duplicate)
 3. Same user in multiple tabs → Only shows once

+### **4. Test New Admin Features:**

+1. Login as admin
+2. Navigate to admin dashboard
+3. Check form statistics and user activity logs
+4. Try managing user accounts (view, edit, deactivate)
+5. Explore form analytics and data export options
+6. Test bulk user import feature
+7. Create and manage custom user roles

+### **5. Test Enhanced Admin Form Management:**

+1. Login as admin
+2. Create a new form
+3. Delete the form → Confirm deletion in the modal
+4. Try to access deleted form → Should not be accessible
+5. View form in Prisma Studio → Check if form data is present
+6. Ensure UI buttons are intuitive and properly styled

 ---